News

 What has changed is how that trust gets measured.
 Google looks at backlinks and domain authority.
 AI engines look at entity recognition—can they identify the people, places, and things you're talking about clearly?
 Content design matters more than ever when optimizing for both.

-The Foundations Overlap Completely
+The Foundations Overlap

-Why Marketers Can't Ignore GEO
+Why Marketers Can't Ignore GEO?

 The Numbers Tell the Story

-Companies are Already Adapting
+Companies Are Already Adapting

-A New Industry is Being Born
+A New Industry Is Emerging

 A GEO Checklist: What to Do Right Now